dotnet/AspNetCore.Docs/aspnetcore/signalr/hubs.md

 Unexpected exceptions often contain sensitive information, such as the name of a database server in an exception triggered when the database connection fails.
 SignalR doesn't expose these detailed error messages by default as a security measure.
 For more information on why exception details are suppressed, see [Security considerations in ASP.NET Core SignalR](xref:signalr/security#exceptions).

 If you have an exceptional condition you *do* want to propagate to the client, you can use the <xref:Microsoft.AspNetCore.SignalR.HubException> class.
-If you throw a `HubException` from your hub method, SignalR **will** send the entire message to the client, unmodified.
+If you throw a `HubException` from your hub method, SignalR **will** send the entire message to the client, unmodified:

 :::code language="csharp" source="hubs/samples/2.x/SignalRChat/Hubs/ChatHub.cs" id="ThrowHubException" highlight="3":::